AndyHuh98/Beginner-Games/The Dragon's Treasure/README.md

 The Dragon's Treasure is an "endless" game composed of two distinct locations - the Dragon's Cave and the Treasure Room.
+The best way to understand this code is to look at it using the Model, View, Controller design pattern.
+The main method is in Controller.java

 # Basic Overview:
 This game supports: